jonthorell/synth-nu-vinyl-store/README.md

 6. Custom javascript and custom css classes used only in one app or even on just one page of an app are stored in separate files rather than in a generic script.js and style.css and then "injected" into the template that needs it.
 The reason is to make it easier to locate the code in question should you need to change it, and lessen the risk of the "wrong" class being applied.
 7. In the folder synth (the project-level core-folder) contains a utils.py file.
 It contains some helper-classes that other apps are using.
-Those are imported in the core-site.
+Those are imported in the other apps where applicable.
 This is mainly due to those classes are pretty static and a way to organize the code so you don't have to see them unless you really need to.

 # Design considerations (user classes)